nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 .text:00521BEC  lw      $gp, 0x40+var_28($sp)  # Load Word
 ```

 The above code shows the call to strcpy which copies the user supplied data to an internal `cgi_tab` data structure.
 The data structure is allocated on the heap with the string buffer, at most, 1028 bytes long.
-After the string buffer other data follows, specifically function pointers which is a common pattern with data structures used in ioos.
+After the string buffer other data follows, specifically function pointers.
+This is a common pattern with data structures used in ioos.

-The strcpy call is unbounded and so the unauthenticated user can supply any sized string to be copied into a fixed destination buffer.
+The `strcpy` call is unbounded and so the unauthenticated user can supply any sized string to be copied into a fixed destination buffer.

 ## Exploitation
 Why is this issue so serious?
-Because it gives an authenticated attacker control of the Program Counter.
+Because it gives an unauthenticated attacker control of the Program Counter.
 How?
 By allowing the attacker to change the function pointers following a string buffer on the heap.
 Doing so the attacker can change program flow and potentially execute malware.

 As previously mentioned the strcpy will write past the destination buffer end.
 Let’s see what happens under the microscope.
 We will set a breakpoint before and after the offending strcpy call.